SvickyB/Real-Time_Weather_Application/README.md

 Tables will be created automatically on server start.

 5. **Configure Environment Variables**
-Create a `.env` file in the backend folder:
+Replace `.env` file in the Root directory:
 ```env
 # Database
 DB_USER=your_username